deomsh/HISTBUFF.G4B/README.txt

 HISTBUFF.G4B v0.1 (20230412)
-Grub4dos script to View, Check, Delete, Export, Import and Write to History Buffer (support for grud4efi is experimental)
+Grub4dos script to View, Check, Clean, Delete, Export, Import and Write to History Buffer (support for grud4efi is experimental)

 Use: HISTBUFF.G4B